maybenomad/WMU-CS2240/README.md

 ## Assignment Turn-in
 - You must include your code (derp)
 - You must include a Makefile compatible with the GNU Make tool
-- You must include a PDF file containing all of your code, preferably syntax highlighted
 - The project you turn in should NOT have a pre-compiled executable
 - You must zip/tar up your working project and send it to **trenarycs224@gmail.com**